titumozammel/3c-strategic-approach/README.md

 The objective is not to eliminate every dependency.

-The objective is to determine whether the dependency is necessary, appropriate, and enabling—or unnecessarily restricting effective action.
+The objective is to determine whether the dependency is **necessary, appropriate, and enabling—or unnecessarily restricting effective action**.

+The associated response orientation may be **Continuous Empowerment**: strengthening the conditions under which appropriate action can occur with less unnecessary dependency.

+However:

+> **Continuous Empowerment is an associated response orientation, not the name of the second C.**

+The canonical context remains:

+> **DEPENDENCY**

 ---

 ## CONSTRAINT

-**Continuous Constraint Reduction**
+**Constraint** focuses attention on conditions that restrict movement, application, decision, flow, or execution.

+### Governing question

 > **What is preventing effective action?**

-Constraint focuses attention on conditions that restrict movement, application, decision, flow, or execution.

 Typical signals include: